HSF/hsf.github.io/_workinggroups/pyhep.md

 ## PyHEP 2020

-PyHEP 2020 will be held in Austin (Texas), USA, on 11-13 July 2020.
+PyHEP 2020 will be held as a *virtual* workshop on 13-17 July 2020.
-The workshop will take place in the same city as the [SciPy 2020](https://www.scipy2020.scipy.org/){:target="_scipy2020"}
+The workshop was meant to take place in the same city as the [SciPy 2020](https://www.scipy2020.scipy.org/){:target="_scipy2020"}
-conference on scientific computing in Python, and will slightly overlap in time with it, to facilitate inter-community exchanges.
+conference on scientific computing in Python, and slightly overlap in time with it, to facilitate inter-community exchanges.
+Both events are now virtual because of the worldwide COVID-19 pandemic.
 We encourage HEP participation in SciPy.

 The PyHEP 2020 [agenda](https://indico.cern.ch/e/PyHEP2020){:target="_pyhep2020_indico"}
 will be composed of plenary sessions; the content is under preparation.